Eurovision Song Contest 1976

 For the third time in the history of the Eurovision Song Contest, the Netherlands organised the musical highlight of the year.
 After having hosted the event in Hilversum and Amsterdam, The Hague was chosen as host city for the 1976 event.

 After being host of the 1975 Eurovision Song Contest, Sweden withdrew from the contest as Swedish TV thought that the contest had become too commercial.
-They were also afraid of winning again and having to host the expensive show again.
-Turkey and Malta withdrew as well, but Greece and Austria returned, so altogether 18 countries participated in the 1976 song contest.
-Former Dutch Eurovision Song Contest winner Corry Brokken was the host of this year's contest.
+They were also afraid of winning again and having to host the expensive show so soon.
+Turkey and Malta withdrew as well, but Greece and Austria returned.
+18 countries participated in the 1976 song contest altogether.
+Former Dutch Eurovision Song Contest winner Corry Brokken hosted the contest.

 About the winner